ecooklin/PrismoInterview/README.md

     2. Filter the events for a specified `domain` and `event-type`
     3. Filter all the events for the `target-date` given
     4. Flatten any nested struct columns and cast the dataframe according to an event schema in `src.models.event_schemas`
+    5. Dedupe the Events by a row_number windowing over the `event_id` in desc order and only taking the first one
-    5. Write the resulting dataframe to a specified directory
+    6. Write the resulting dataframe to a specified directory

     #### Thoughts:
     I designed the `EventLoader` imagining a batch loading process on a daily cadence.
 As the prompt says that we are ingesting a file and writing the file to parquet partitioned by the date in the timestamp.
 While the `spark-submit` command is verbose, this gives us fine control over the behavior of the `EventLoader`.

     For simplicity, I assume that we can specify and filter for the specific `domain` and `event-type` as this will allow us to apply a specific schema to each event type.
 I chose to flatten any nested structures to take advantage of the column level power of parquet format.

+    The dedupe method is a costly but effective method of only returning the latest version of a given event_id.
+Since this is a UUID it must be unique, so it gives us a good variable to partition by.

     If we wanted to change this to an hourly ingestion, we will need to change the `mode` to `append` unless its in `backfill` mode.